jshumphrey/full_course_yellow/README.md

 ### ⚠️ Get in touch with me before you try to invite the bot! ⚠️

-Because this bot is intended for use in a private, niche use-case, the bot is set to Private, meaning that **none of the below invite links will work!**
+Because this bot is intended for use in a private, niche use-case, the bot is set to Private, meaning that ***none of the below invite links will normally work!***

 This prevents people from inviting the bot to random servers, but it makes it so that only I can invite the bot to new servers - which isn't ideal, since server admins would have to give an untrusted user (me) the Manage Server permission in order to complete the install.